-- Design: Your CTA may need text adjustment, and/or image adjustments
+Design: Your CTA may need text adjustments and/or image adjustments

-- The Lead form: Specialty and standard forms are available, each of which have settings available for the form fields, social buttons, and button styling
+The Lead Form: Specialty and standard forms are available.
+Each Form has settings available for the fields, social buttons, and button styling

 As you click on the edit CTA button, the AgentFire Editor will open.

-As you enter the AgenFire Editor, you will notice there are 3 tabs on the left side: Design, Settings, Lead Form.
-Lets cover each tab and their options.
+As you enter the AgentFire Editor, you will notice there are 3 tabs on the left side: Content, Settings, Lead Form and Target.
+Let's cover each tab and their options.